Here we’ll show you six interactive presentation ideas for students that will help you improve their retention and attention span!

-- Students can send in their questions either anonymously or with their names, depending on what they choose.
+- Students can send in their questions anonymously or with their names, depending on their choice.

-- The questions will appear in order of newest to oldest and you can mark the questions that are answered.
+- The questions will appear from newest to oldest, and you can mark the questions that are answered.

 #6 – Debates and Discussions – Focus Groups